Schedule an advising appointment

 Academic advising is important to student success!
 All students are encouraged to meet with an academic advisor prior to registration.

-The Counseling Office at New Mexico Junior College provides academic advising for most new students.
+Enrollment services at New Mexico Junior College offers academic advising for most new students.
 Continuing students are assigned to advisors based on major area of study or participation in specific programs.

 Students should meet with their advisor to discuss academic and career goals.
 As part of the advising process, the advisor will develop a degree or certificate plan for the student.
 Following the plan helps ensure that a student stays on track for graduation.

-The NMJC Counseling Office welcomes NMJC students and prospective students to talk with a counselor to explore career options.
-Students are encouraged to use Career Coach to start the process of exploring career choices.
+Students and prospective students are encouraged to talk with a counselor/advisor to explore career options.
+Students can also utilize Career Coach to start the process of exploring career choices.

 Other career exploration tools are listed below: